pratham3778/University-Management-System/README.md

 # University-Management-System

-University Management System Java Project deals with the maintenance of student, faculty and other information with in the university in a centralized database where you can add, view and update Information
+University Management System Java Project deals with the maintenance of student, faculty, and other information within the university in a centralized database where you can add, view and update information

 Technologies Used: Core Java (Swing & AWT)